Haley slams Russia over spy poisoning in Britain

 "If we don't take immediate concrete measures to address this now, Salisbury will not be the last place we see chemical weapons used," said Haley.
 "They could be used here in New York or in cities of any country that sits on this council."

+Moscow's ambassador to the UN, Vassily Nebenzia, even suggested the UK might have been responsible for the attack in an attempt to smear Russia.
+"In the Russian Federation, no scientific research or development work under the title Novichok were carried out," he told the Security Council.

+"The most probable source origin this chemical are the countries which have since the end of the 90s been carrying... out intensive research on these kinds of weapons, including the UK."

-Highlighting Russia's support of the Assad regime in Syria following that government's use of chemical weapons against civilians, Haley told fellow diplomats the world has reached "a defining moment."
+But Haley laid the blame firmly at Russia's door.
+Highlighting Moscow's support of the Assad regime in Syria following that government's use of chemical weapons against civilians, Haley told fellow diplomats the world had reached "a defining moment."

 "Time and time again, members states say they oppose the use of chemical weapons under any circumstance," said Haley.
 "Now one member stands accused of using chemical weapons on the sovereign soil of another member.
 The credibility of this council will not survive if we fail to hold Russia accountable."

-The United Kingdom concluded earlier in the week that Russia was responsible for the attempted murders because the nerve agent used, Novichok, was developed in the Soviet Union and could not be replicated by non-state actors.
-London then announced it would expel 23 Russian diplomats over the matter after Russia failed to meet a deadline set by the British government to give a "credible response."

-Deputy UK Ambassador to the UN Jonathan Allen, who spoke ahead of Haley at Wednesday's meeting, called the attack "an unlawful use of force" and invited representatives from the Organization for the Prohibition of Chemical Weapons to conduct an independent investigation of the incident.
+Presenting Britain's case, Deputy UK Ambassador to the UN Jonathan Allen called the attack "an unlawful use of force" and invited representatives from the Organization for the Prohibition of Chemical Weapons to conduct an independent investigation of the incident.

-Russia's ambassador to the UN, Vassily Nebenzia, in a lengthy and colorful response reaffirmed his government's denial of involvement.
+Nebenzia, Russia's envoy, reaffirmed his government's denial of involvement in a lengthy and colorful response.

 He called on the UK government to offer proof that Novichok was used and that Russia was responsible, and slammed UK Prime Minister Theresa May for making "completely irresponsible statements" and "threats."